JRC1995/Dynamic-Memory-Network-Plus/README.md

 # Implementation of Dynamic Memory Network Plus

-This is a rough 'untested' implementation of Dynamic Memory Network Plus using Tensorflow.
+This is a rough 'untested' implementation of Dynamic Memory Network Plus (for question answering) using Tensorflow.

 The model is based on this [paper](https://arxiv.org/abs/1603.01417).